nosas/blog/deep_learning_python/ch2/article.md

 ```

 Reshaping is the rearranging of a tensor's columns and rows.
-Expectedly, the result is a tensor with the same number of elements as the original tensor, but with the new shape.
+Expectedly, the result is a tensor with the same number of elements as the original tensor, but with a new shape.
 Consider the following example:

 ```python